henryholland3/phys-448/README.md

 Studios: Studio assignments for each week of the class.
 Most studio materials are interactive python notebooks with "fill-in-the-blank" code sections and interspersed questions.

 Problem Set Notebooks: Notebooks for the 6 problem sets included in the course.
-Homework sets include a mix of open-ended questions and coding assignments; only motebooks for coding assignments are made available here.
+Homework sets include a mix of open-ended questions and coding assignments; only notebooks for coding assignments are made available here.

+Solutions: Solutions are available on the class Canvas site.
+No solutions will be published here.